varta5/job-search-app/README.md

 Response body parameters:

-- `apiKey` - string, a UUID generated randomly, this should be saved by the client for identification of upcoming requests
+- `apiKey` - string, a <abbr title="Universal Unique Identifier">UUID</abbr> generated randomly, this should be saved by the client for identification of upcoming requests

 Example request body: